-No matter what subject matter Nicole is tackling, she focuses on accurate forms and meticulous levels of detail.
-Her style is crisp, clean and clear, delivering outstanding levels of realism in both rich colour schemes and monotones.
+No matter what the subject matter, Nicole focuses on accurate forms and meticulous detail.
+Her style is crisp, clean and clear, delivering superb levels of realism in monochrome or rich color.

 Question: What led you to become an illustrator?
 Nicole: I’ve always had a love for drawing and painting.
 Art has been a constant in my life, at first just for fun but eventually the momentum and demand for my illustrations starting building and I was able to totally focus on and make a living from my art.
 I still love it and feel strange if a day goes by without making.
 Question: Did you study illustration at college (if so where?)
 Nicole: I studied a bachelor of Creative Arts at the University of Tasmania and a Masters of Fine Art at RMIT University.
 Question: Where did you grow up?
 Nicole: I grew up in beautiful Tasmania, Australia.
 Question: Do you have a childhood memory relating to drawing/art that you hold dear?
 Nicole: Most of my earliest memories are of drawing.
 I would make my own comics and storybooks and gift them to my family.
 Question: Where do you live now and what drew you there?
 Nicole: I live in Melbourne, Australia currently.
 I moved here because there's so much going on creatively here, it seemed like the place to be as an Australian artist.
 Coming from a fairly small town, upon visits I remember being so inspired by the galleries and amazing street art in Melbourne and thinking I've gotta get amongst that".
 Question: Describe your studio for us.
 Nicole: My studio is a space with a desk in my home.
 It's organised chaos.
 Question: Who or what is your biggest inspiration?
 Nicole: Baroque and Renaissance paintings, the way they capture light never ceases to amaze me.
 Street art, and hyper-real photography, as well as my everyday life.
 Strong female figures that have paved their own way continue to inspire me too.
 Question: How do you get your ideas?
 Nicole: I look at heaps of art and photography and notice the things around me in everyday life.
 Question: Do you collect anything?
 Nicole: don't really collect anything other than art supplies, I'm trying to live more minimally these days!
 Question: Do you keep a scrpbook?
 Nicole: I’m not organised enough to keep a scrapbook but I guess my Instagram could be seen as a digital scrapbook.
 Question: What are your interests outside of illustration?
 Nicole: I love animals, Disney movies, baking and travelling, and I'm also really into true crime books, tv shows and podcasts, I think I'd be an investigator in another life.
 Question: What is the first record you bought?
 Nicole: I can't remember buying a record to be honest, I mostly just stole them from my dad's collection.
 The first ones I remember grabbing of his were AC:DC and the Rolling Stones.
 Question: Tell us about a favourite project you’ve recently completed.
 Nicole: I completed a set of four realistic-style murals for Lamborghini.
 I was lucky enough to get to go to the Grand Prix afterwards here in Melbourne and check out the Lamborghini lounge, very lucky!
 Question: What would be your dream job/commission?
 Nicole: I would love to work with Disney.
 To be commissioned to travel around and make portraits and other illustrations of the people and things I encounter along the way would be a dream.
 I also love the chance to do large scale, photorealistic murals.
 Question: Why is illustration such a powerful medium?
 Nicole: I believe illustration can be quite emotive and I think there's something really special about it because of the human 'touch' element involved (whether the image is physically hand-drawn or digitally).
 Everyone is a bit of a budding photographer now with access to decent camera phones, I think it's refreshing for people to see something that's been drawn by someone.
 Question: What is the best use of illustration you have ever seen?
 Nicole: I am a big fan of movie poster illustrations (think Indiana Jones, Star Wars) and I love the throwback to this style that's been popping up as of late.
 The Stranger Things posters by Kyle Lambert for Netflix are an awesome example of this.
 Question: How much of your work is hand drawn?
 Nicole: 90-99%.
 I will refine images in photoshop or illustrator but the rest is usually all hand drawn/painted.
 Question: How do you envisage illustration evolving?
 Nicloe: I can definitely see illustration moving into virtual reality more and more as that technology becomes more accessible.
 I think we will see even more of a shift back to illustration on magazine covers and movie posters too, reverting back from photography.
 Question: Who is your art hero?
 Nicole: Ooh I have so many it's difficult to choose!
 Shortlist: Gerhardt Richter, Chuck Close, Drew Struzan, Marilyn Minter and Jan Nelson.